 Moreover, your understanding of colors can make your art stand out from others.
-If you go into any art school, the first thing they teach is the color theory basics.
+If you go to any art school, the first thing they teach is the color theory basics.

 But what if you’re not an art school graduate and want to learn more about color theory on your own?
 Well, you can do that too, and we’re here to help you with that.

-We have gone through several books on color theory and selected some of the best books that can help you.
+We have reviewed several color theory books and selected some of the best books that can help you.
 Whether you’re a beginner or a professional, these books can improve your color sense.